-6. Ideation Michelle Ferrier 25
+6. Ideation 25

+Michelle Ferrier

-28
+Scanning the Environment 28

-Scanning the Environment Thinking Creatively With Human-Centered Design 29
+Thinking Creatively With Human-Centered Design 29

 The Media Innovation Landscape 31

 Defining the Problem Space 34

 Working the Problem Space 34

 Validated Learning 38

-- 39

-SWOT Analysis Recoverage for Students and Escultu 39
+SWOT Analysis 39

-7 Resources for Students and Faculty Looking Ahead 39 41
+Resources for Students and Faculty 39

-7. Looking Aneau 41
+7. Looking Ahead 41

 Part III.
 Customer Discovery

 8. Customer Discovery for Content and Tech Startups 45

 Ingrid Sturgis

 What Is a Media Ecosystem?
 45

 Define the Market 49

 Creating User Personas 51

 Check Website Analytics 55

 Do a Competitive Analysis 55

 Conduct a User Survey 56

 RESOURCES: 59

 9. Looking Ahead 62

 Part IV.
 Business Models for Content & Technology Ventures

 10. Business Models for Content and Technology Plays 65

 Geoffrey Graybeal

 Dive In 65

 Business Models 69

 Conclusion 77

 Suggested Readings 79

 Resources 79

-11. From the Field: Refining Our Business Plan Was the Key to Attracting Our First Investor 80
+11. From the Field: Refining Our Business Plan Was the Key to Attracting Our First Investor Dalton Dellsperger 80

-Dalton Dellsperger

 From the Field 80

-12. From the Field: Making Student Media Sustainable 83
+12. From the Field: Making Student Media Sustainable Gretchen Macchiarella 83

-Gretchen Macchiarella

-13. From the Field: Writing a Business Plan & Budget 88
+13. From the Field: Writing a Business Plan & Budget John Dille 88

-John Dille

 Build a Business Plan & Budget 88

 Part V. Nonprofit Model Development

 14. Nonprofit Model Development 95

 Jake Batsell

 Earning Their Keep: The Texas Tribune 96

 Best Practices in Revenue Strategies For Nonprofit News 102

 Conclusion: Operating as a Mission-Driven Business 111

 Bibliography and Additional Resources 112

 15. From the Field: The Knoxville Experiment 114

 Coury Turczyn

 The Knoxville Experiment: A Footnote to Nonprofit Journalism 114

 16. Exercise: Being a Media Nonprofit 118

 EXERCISE: BEING A MEDIA NONPROFIT 118

 Part VI.
 Freelancing as Entrepreneurship and Consulting as Business Models

 17. Freelancing as Entrepreneurship and Consulting as Business Models Elizabeth Mays 123

 Introduction 123

 From the Field 123

 Suggested Readings & Additional Resources 131

 18. From the Field: How to Get and Keep Gigs as a Freelance Journalist 132

 Georgann Yara

 From the Field 132

 19. From the Field: How I Ditched the 9 to 5 and Built a Business I Could Live With 136

 Lori Benjamin

 From the Field 136

 20. Looking Ahead 139